 Customer Service Rep

 Where to find the job: Visit FlexJobs for tons of customer service jobs.

 Are you an ultimate expert?
 If you've got an academic background or specialized expertise that makes you the go-to person for advice on a particular topic, now's the time to cash in!
-At Justanswer.com, you'll get paid for your advice—at least, for good advice.
-There are more than 175 categories where you could lend your expertise, including health, cars, home improvement, law, tech, health, homework and “general.”
-Anyone can apply to be an expert—it’s up to the person who asks the question to decide whose answer gets the dough.
+At Justanswer.com, you'll get paid for your knowledge.
+There are more than 175 categories where you could lend your expertise, including health, cars, home improvement, law, tech, and health.

-What it pays: According to the JustAnswer pay calculator, you can make anywhere from $20 to $100 an hour (but that’s, of course, only if you’re giving the “best” answers … and lots of them.
+What it pays: According to the JustAnswer, you can make anywhere from $20 to $100 an hour when your answers are top-rated by the community.

 Is calculus your jam?
 Do you love a good Shakespeare play?
-Use your academic prowess to remotely help kids who need a little extra help after school.
-Tutoring subjects generally include high school basics like algebra, chemistry, physics and geometry—but you can respond to whichever expertise you know best.
-All you need is a hefty knowledge of your chosen subject, a high-speed internet connection (with a webcam) and a few hours (Tutor.com’s job site says you can work as little as five hours to as many as 29 hours per week).
+Use your academic prowess to remotely help kids who need a little extra help after school or to teach them a fun new skill.
+All you need is an awesome skillset in the area you want to teach and a high-speed internet connection (with a webcam).

 Social Media Manager